Check Out Charleston! HuffPost’s Listen To America Tour Stops In West Virginia

 Charleston, West Virginia, was the ninth stop on HuffPost’s Listen To America road trip.

-Maybe you know Charleston because of the various college campuses that call it home ― the University of Charleston, West Virginia University, Marshall University and West Virginia State University.
+Maybe you know Charleston because of the various colleges that surround it ― the University of Charleston and West Virginia State University as well as campuses of West Virginia University and Marshall University.
 Or maybe you’re an admirer of the city’s most notable landmark, the West Virginia State Capitol building, whose dome is five feet taller than the Capitol in Washington, D.C.
 Or maybe you just know it’s the state capital.

 However you know it, Charleston’s history is vibrant and locals are all too happy to discuss it.
 We spent a day at the Charleston Civic Center and held a panel in the Little Theater about the state’s opioid crisis.